i2p/i2p.www/i2p2www/spec/proposals/166-identity-aware-proxies.rst

 It also depends on who you think your attackers are and what you would like to prevent.
-Someone in a position to carry out this attack would be a person in a position to have multiple sites “collude” in order too collect the destinations of I2P Clients, in order to correlate activity on one site with activity on another.
+Someone in a position to carry out this attack would be a person in a position to have multiple sites “collude” in order to collect the destinations of I2P Clients, in order to correlate activity on one site with activity on another.
 This is a fairly basic form of profile-building on the clear web where organizations can correlate